44825762/Gitbook_public/basic/Writing/Tour.md

 First of all, scope.

 After the COVID-19 happened, identity masked people become a crucial problem, and it can be changed to the task that recognizes people by their facial components.
-This project aims to explore the effect of only encoding single facial components as features on the capability of LBPH facial recognition to identify face images.
+This project aims to explore the effect of only encoding single facial components as features on the capability of LBPH facial recognition algorithm to identify face images.

 (进入contribution)